-Accidents, injuries, health problems – a number of reasons can cause tooth loss.
-If you have lost one or more teeth, replacing the empty space with another one is essential.
+Accidents, injuries, health problems – several reasons can cause tooth loss.
+If you have lost one or more teeth, replacing the space with another one is essential.
 One of the most popular options for tooth replacement is dental implants.

 What Are Dental Implants?

-- It is the ideal choice because the metal is strong, durable, and biocompatible i.e. safe enough to be fused with your bone structure.
-Titanium is also used to make stents, pacemakers, orthodontic brackets as well as other orthopedic solutions for injuries in shoulders, hips, knees, and elbows.
+- It is the ideal choice because the metal is strong, durable, and biocompatible, i.e., safe enough to be fused with your bone structure.
+Titanium is also used to make stents, pacemakers, orthodontic brackets, and other orthopedic solutions for injuries in the shoulders, hips, knees, and elbows.

 Who Are They For?

 Dental implants are suited for anybody with missing teeth.
 As long as you have adequate jaw bone at the necessary location, dental implants can yield excellent results.
 While the implant itself can last a lifetime, the crown should be inspected annually.
 Important factors you should consider before undergoing dental implant treatments include:

 - Presence of Jaw Bone (or lack thereof)